Climate and Earth's Energy Balance

 ×In the image below, the set up has been modified to include a small jar lid to catch the precipitation.
 Note the plastic wrap "lid" of the container is placed loosely on the box and held in place with rubber bands.
 A ziplock bag has been substituted for the insulated cup.

 - Cut a hole large enough to fit the insulated cup in the "lid" of your aquarium or clear plastic shoebox.
+Or, if you are using plastic wrap, you can just place the ice in a baggie and put it directly on the plastic wrap cover.

 - Add enough water to fill the container with water to a depth of 2-5 cm.
 Optional: Add several drops of food coloring to make it easier to see the water.